hhomsi/blockchain-developer-bootcamp-final-project/README.md

 - The MetaMask Extension is installed
 - Using eth as the payment unit in fronend transactions
+- Using Rinkeby testnet / accounts with ether funds
 - To get free test ether on rinkeby: https://www.rinkeby.io/#faucet
+- Run the frontend from the deployed version url: https://hhomsi.github.io/blockchain-developer-bootcamp-final-project/ *You might run it locally by open index.html with live server (Install Live Server Extension in vs code)*

 # Screencast link